gsong/my-first-blog/README.md

 1. Take a little time to read through "[Introduction to the command-line interface][cli-intro]", so you can be familiar with how to use your command line interface ("CLI").
-1. Open a CLI window to setup the project:
+1. Open a CLI window (also known as terminal) to setup the project:

     ```sh
     cd /tmp